 - Gluten-free gravy mix.
 Maxwell's Kitchen, a specialty gluten-free food manufacturer, makes four different types of gravy mixes, including turkey, chicken, pork and brown gravy flavors.
 All you need to do is add water, whisk the mixture in a saucepan for a few minutes, and you have gravy for your turkey.

-- Bouillon cubes.
-Several of my pre-gluten-free Thanksgiving recipes call for bouillon cubes to add extra flavor to stuffing, for example, or as part of a casserole.
-Maple Grove Foods, another specialty gluten-free foods manufacturer, makes vegan-approved gluten-free bouillon cubes in three flavors: French onion vegetable medley, vegetarian chicken and vegetarian beef.
+Bouillon cubes.
+Several of my pre-gluten-free Thanksgiving recipes call for bouillon cubes — to add extra flavor to stuffing, for example, or as part of a casserole.
+Maplegrove Gluten-Free Foods, another specialty gluten-free foods manufacturer, makes vegan-approved gluten-free bouillon cubes in three flavors: French onion vegetable medley, vegetarian chicken and vegetarian beef.